material-motion/material-motion/concepts/runtimes.md

 ## Intention registration

 TODO: Discuss how Intentions are registered with the system.
+Specifically, discuss how Intentions should interact with Plugins like view duplication.

 ## Director events